-The 4, 8, and 16 slot chassis can be mounted to a standard Electronic Industries Association (EIA) 19" (483mm) rack system.
-An industry standard 3/8" square hole rack using 12-24 UNC cage nuts and 12-24 UNC rack screws are recommended (six per side for 16-slot, five per side for 8-slot, and four per side for 4-slot chassis units).
-The mounting brackets will need to be moved from the rear to the front of the unit as shown in Figure 3.2.
-Use the same screws to attach the brackets to the front row of holes on each side of the unit.
-A 12-24 screw should be installed through one of the two highest slots and one of the two lowest 0.218" X 0.312" slots in both of the two mounting brackets with the rest of the screws uniformly distributed along the height of the bracket.
-The 12-24 screws should be tightened to 40 in-lb.
-If other sizes and/or types of fasteners are used, the quantity, location and tightening torque should be designed as recommended by the rack manufacturer to be at least as strong as the above recommendation.
+The 4-slot chassis can be mounted to a standard Electronic Industries Association (EIA) 19" (483mm) rack system.
+The 2-slot can also be mounted to a standard EIA 19" rack system using an optional mounting bracket.
+An industry standard 3/8" square hole rack, 12-24 UNC cage nuts, and 12-24 UNC rack screws are recommended.
+A 12-24 screw should be installed through each of the 2 highest slots and 1 of the 2 lowest, .218" X .312" slots in both of the 2 mounting brackets (a total of 6 screws minimum).
+The 12-24 screws should be tightened to 40 in--Ib.
+If other sizes and/or types of fasteners are used, the quantity, location and tightening torque should be designed as recommended by the manufacturer to be at least as strong as the above recommendation.
+By adjusting the locations of the mounting brackets along the 1/2" spacing of screw holes along the side of the charger, many different mounting configurations are possible, from flush mounted to forward mounted.